swagtop/bevy-flake/docs/tweaks.md

 export RUSTFLAGS="-C link-args=-Wl,-rpath,${rpathLib}"
 export RUSTFLAGS="-C link-arg=-fuse-ld=mold $RUSTFLAGS"
 ```
-Don't add this to the build shell, we are already using the Zig linker as an
+*Do not add this to the build shell, we are already using the Zig linker as an
-alternative linker there.
+alternative linker there.*

 ## Wayland issues